libAtoms/workflow/docs/source/examples.mlip_fitting.md

 get_gap(training, gap_name, Zs, length_scales, gap_params, run_dir=GAP_dir)
 ```

 Next, we create a directory in which we will write all future files resulting from a GAP fit, naming them by the iteration in our process.
 The function ```get_gap``` represents a helper function that takes training_file, parameters, and output filenames and runs the [multistage gap fit](wfl.fit.rst) function.
 This function will run locally.
-If you wish to run this or any other wfl-based function remotely, check out the [ExPyRe documentation](XXXXX) and add the remote information via the keyword ```remote_info```.
+If you wish to run this or any other wfl-based function remotely, check out the [Expyre documentation](https://libatoms.github.io/ExPyRe/) and add the remote information via the keyword ```remote_info```.

 ## Preparing the iterative process